mackness/mackness.github.io/resume.md

  * Constantly worked with JQuery / Javascript.
  * Used development tools to debug websites and work though cross browser compatibility issues.

-#### Freelance Work

-##### Web Designer / Developer (December 2011 ~ July 2012)

-* Work directly with clients to design and develop personal online solutions.
-* Make sure that every aspect of the website is of the highest possible quality.
-* Extensivly tested websites against various platforms.
-* Maintained great working relationships.
-* Addressed a variety of accessibility concerns.
-* Took the opportunity to work on projects that emphasized JavaScript.
-* Made lots of cool friends.